What Does Success Look Like?

 These are wild onions (Allium stelatum) towards the base of a nearby hill.
 Last year I may have picked one or two onion seedheads near here, but this year there are perhaps 2-3000 circling this 1 acre hill.
 The same has been true of prairie turnips (Pediomelum esculentum), alumroot (Heuchera richardsonii), Pennsylvanis cinquefoil (Potentilla pennsylvanica) yellow flax (Linum sulcatum), two different penstemons (Penstemon albidus and P. gracilis) and many others.
 Many species of wildflowers became giddy with the glory of spring, and love was in the air (literally, with pollen blowing).
 Thus, it has been, and will continue to be, an epic year for seed gathering.
 Here’s one last picture of the native pasture where the first two pictures were taken:

 There’s a lot going on in there, and many comments could be made about this.
 This is a slightly better site than the first two, but would still be considered a very xeric soil.
 You would not plant corn in this soil and expect to harvest ears.
 Yet it is a lush oasis in a year with rain, which goes to show the possibilities in an established prairie.
 Many species are elbowing each other for space, waiting for an opportunity., hiding in the shadows.
 Then a year like this comes along and all hell breaks loose.
 Over the past five years I thought I had identified where every standing milkvetch (Astragalus adsurgens) resided in my native prairies, perhaps 40-50 plants in total.
-This year I saw at least 30 more, as they felt safe to bloom and set some seed.
+This year I saw at least that many more, as they felt safe to bloom and set some seed.
 The rainy year has allowed me to learn a great deal about my prairies.

 One of the big question I have is simply: what all is really going on there if you add in birds, small mammals, insects, fungi and all the other life that resides here?
 Areas in the restoration on similar sites don’t really look like this, but like a pretty Potemkin village thrown together to fool the naive.
 While I am very pleased with the progress of the restorations, this thought has nagged at me for years.
 What has Dr. Frankenstein really created here?
 It’s alive, and it’s some sort of bastardized prairie environment, but is it just a pretty Boris Karloff?
 What have I really got here?
 Then, serendipitously, I read a blog post from Chris Helzer, a Nature Conservancy ecologist along the Platte River in Nebraska, where he answers what must be a common question to him.
 To paraphrase:: “Why do this?
 A restoration is not a true prairie.
 It doesn’t have the right plants in all the right places.
 It doesn’t have all the biotic relationships.
 It may have only half as much organic matter as the unplowed prairie.
 Is it worth it?”
 Chris’ aggressive reply, which I echo is, “Of course it’s worth it!
 We have taken marginal cropground and are producing a huge bucket of ecosystem services!”
 But it’s more than that.
 It is protecting, buffering and enlarging the prairie remnants around which it is placed.
 Eventually it will be a home for all the grassland species and all the deep relationships which will build over time.
 That doesn’t happen overnight.
 A restoration’s greatest value may be what it does for the life in the adjacent native prairies, but patience is needed.